kyhoon/yearn-data/README.md

 ## lp-strategies

-Customized toy dataset from Sushiswap data for the performance evaluation of various statistical models, please see the [README file](lp-strategies/README.md) for more information.
+Customized toy dataset from Sushiswap data for the performance evaluation of various statistical models.
+Please see the separate [README file](lp-strategies/) for more information.

 ## sushiswap